Some helpful materials to review.

-Below are some links to sites that support reading in elementary and secondary education.
+The links that follow will connect you to sites that support reading in elementary and secondary education.
 Select the headings below.
 A new tab will open in your browser.
-They have great examples of short passages at many different complexity levels.
+They have great examples of short passages with a variety of topics and complexity levels.
 Save these sites to your “Favorites” folder for further reference.
+Click and explore.

 At the site’s home page, click on >Literacy Central (upper right hand corner).
 Use the drop down menu under >Resources to find a link to >reading passages.
 Materials are open source downloadable PDF files.
 Very well organized by complexity, grade, and standard.
 Registration not required.